arieh/CommandParser/README.md

 	--foo      assign a value to foo
 	-h, --help help
-	-b, --bar  assign a value to foo
+	-b, --bar  assign a value to bar

 	Extra text
 */